 Why do you require the last four digits of my SSN and birthdate?

-Since we are an online platform that collects, processes, and distributes money in the form of donations from supporters to organizations, we fall under certain regulations, in particular, for US based organizations, we are required to abide by the compliance laws that are part of the Patriot Act.
+Since we are an online platform that collects, processes, and distributes money in the form of donations from supporters to organizations, we fall under certain regulations, in particular, for US based organizations, and we are required to abide by the compliance laws that are part of Know Your Customer and the Patriot Act.

 In short, we need to verify that the individual who is signing up an organization to collect donations, is who they say they are and is authorized to do so.
 And we need to verify that the organization is a legitimately registered corporation.

 Collecting this information helps us streamline donation processing and payouts with our underlying payment processor (Stripe) and the financial institutions that they work with.

 More importantly, we have a duty to our users that when they choose to support a cause with a monetary gift, that money is going where they expect it to go!